netzherpes/KIM_load_ANSI/README.md

 # KIM load ANSI
 ## How to load colorful ANSI pictures with your KIM

-Convert an ANSI picture to Bytecode using Hans Ottens 8-bit Converter.
+### need to start over again...  next try...

-need to start over again...  next try...
+Save a textfile, ending with an '@' , rename it to the ending .bin

 Load your ANSI to any given memory location

 IMPORTANT: End the File with an  @ ($40)

 Define this location at 0A and 0B (lo, hi)<br>
-    for example you store at $0200 - 0A=00 0B=02<br>
+    for example you store at $0200 - $0A=00 $0B=02<br>
-Load the program to adress $0080 and execute
+Load the AnsiLoad program to adress $0080 and execute

-If you want to start again, redefine 0A and 0B....
+If you want to start again, redefine 0A and 0B as both increment during the process.

-next thing: get this fancy pictures ;)
+next thing: get this fancy pictures ;), implement a CLS and a WAIT routine.